Buffalo Bills' Damar Hamlin in critical condition after collapsing on field in Cincinnati; remainder of the game postponed

 "The entire Bills team is out on the field right now," said the ESPN correspondent as they waited for news on Hamlin's condition.
 "Several players are down on their knees, others are holding hands, praying.
 You can just see the worried looks on their faces."

-The decision to postpone the game for the night was made about an hour after Hamlin collapsed.
+The decision to postpone the game for the night was made just after 10 p.m.
+ET, about an hour after Hamlin collapsed.

 Several other teams sent well-wishes to Hamlin and the Bills, who were playing an away game at Cinncinnati's Paycor Stadium.